chndler/C-converters/README.md

 ## convert2hex
-Converts decimal to hexidecimal.
+Converts decimal to hexadecimal.
 Shows process for base conversion using succession of Euclidean divisions.
 Useful for understanding the process of base conversions to hex.
 ```sh
 ./convert2hex 1030
 1030 = 64 * 16 + 6   (6)